 Amblyglyphidodon flavilatus, commonly referred to as the yellow damselfish or yellow-sided damselfish, is a member of the Pomacentridae family.
 This family is renowned for its diversity and abundance, particularly within coral reef ecosystems, and includes both damselfish and clownfish.
-First documented in 1980 by ichthyologists Allen and Randall, the yellow damselfish is a notable inhabitant of the vibrant underwater landscapes of the western 🌊 Indian Ocean.
+First documented in 1980 by ichthyologists Allen and Randall, the yellow damselfish is a notable inhabitant of the vibrant underwater landscapes of the undefined.
 These fish primarily reside in the waters of countries such as 🇩🇯 Djibouti, 🇪🇬 Egypt, 🇪🇷 Eritrea, 🇮🇱 Israel, 🇯🇴 Jordan, 🇸🇦 Saudi Arabia, 🇸🇴 Somalia, 🇸🇩 Sudan, and 🇾🇪 Yemen.

 Yellow damselfish are typically found at depths ranging from 12 to 20 meters (39 to 66 feet), favoring the warm waters of coastal fringing reefs and reef slopes.
 Distinctively small, they can reach a maximum length of 10 cm.
 Their striking appearance, characterized by a pearly white body with a yellowish hue towards the back half, is mirrored in their Latin name "flavilatus," which translates to "with yellow sides."
 The fish is further marked by its anatomy, featuring thirteen dorsal spines and two anal spines, as well as flexible rays on both its dorsal and anal fins.